rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

     - projects
 ```

-9. Use the `Terminal > OpenTerminal in specific container` menu item to open a terminal in the `dev-pod/main` container
+9. Use the `Terminal > Open Terminal in specific container` menu item to open a terminal in the `dev-pod/main` container

 ![open-terminal](../images/exercise1/open-terminal.png)